MelonKony/millmint/content/utopia/vekllei/society/government.md

 ## Administration of the Interior

-The *Administration of the Interior of the Government of Vekllei* (also known as the *Interior Government*) represents the human state of the Vekllei Home Islands, as well as its dependent possessions
+The *Administration of the Interior of the Government of Vekllei* (also known as the *Interior Government* or *Interior Parliament*) represents the human state of the Vekllei Home Islands, as well as its dependent possessions

 ### Ministry of Commerce
 {{<boxtag pink>}}COSMOSOL{{</boxtag>}}

 The Vekllei *Ministry of Commerce* (COSMOSOL) regulates and initiates trade in the country.
-Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei)) occurs through its subordinate commissions.
+Despite the functional moneylessness of the Commonwealth, COSMOSOL remains among the busiest ministries of the Interior Government, since all international trade and entitled renumeration (the Vekllei turn-of-phrase for withdrawing from the [Labour Bank](/utopia/vekllei/society/government/#bank-of-vekllei) occurs through its subordinate commissions.
 Common responsibilities of COSMOSOL include:

 * Regulation and taxation of international trade, particularly through Government "White Bonds" and Labour Bank "Blue Bonds".
 * Banking the Commonwealth state apparatus.